No, really: Rangers’ Odor starting to turn season around

 Seriously.

-Odor himself had put together a nine-game hitting streak entering Saturday to lift his average north of .220, and has been more selective at the plate.
+Odor himself has put together a 10-game hitting streak to lift his average north of .220, and has been more selective at the plate.

 It’s Odor who has looked more like the Odor the Rangers signed to a six-year, $49.5 million extension after a banner 2016, not the Odor who looked more as he did to open 2015.